EO-DataHub/eodh-training/README.md

 The repository is organized as follows:

 - **/api-client**: Information about how to use the Python API client to interact with the EODH.
-- **/eodh-platform**: Information and pointers about how to directly interact with the EODH web presence.
+- **/platform**: Information and pointers about how to directly interact with the EODH web presence.
-- **/qgis-plugin**: Tutorials and guidance on installing and using the QGIS EODH plugin.
+- **/plugin**: Tutorials and guidance on installing and using the QGIS EODH plugin.
-- **/...**: ...
+- **/presentations**: A collection of presentations made by the EODH team.
+- **/science**: Some notebooks that demonstrate other scientific tools and methods.
 - **/website**: resources to be used to define the functionality of the GitHub Pages version of this repository.

 ### Training and Support Sites